 I used to tell her all my secrets and she was a great listener.
 Rag Dolls are easy to make and below you'll find some videos on how to make your own rag doll.

 This rag doll has a warm place in my heart and every time I look at her (she's sitting in my bedroom), I know there's still this little girl inside me, who loves rag dolls and want to share her secrets with them.

 My Mom Made Me a Pretty Doll

-Just after WW2 there was no money to buy toys and certainly not fancy dolls.
-My Mom was a very handy crafts woman, she could make something from nothing.
+Just after WW2 there was no money to buy toys and certainly no fancy dolls.
+My Mom was a very handy crafts woman, she could make something from nothing so to speak.
 She collected every bit of fabric she could lay her hands on and even old clothing she turned into new ones for me and my two sisters.

 She made dolls for all of us and I've kept mine all my life.

 You Decide How Small or How Tall the Doll Will Be